design-token-kit/design-token-kit.github.io/src/content/docs/cli/showcase.md

 - `-o, --out <file>` — output HTML file name or path;
 - `--open` — open the generated file in the default browser.

+When `--out` is only a file name, the CLI writes the showcase to the system temp directory.
+Pass a path with a directory segment, such as `./dist/showcase.html`, to control the output location.

 ## Typical package script

 ```json